Dan Bing Taiwanese Breakfast Crepes

 Delicious Paleo Dan Bing Taiwanese Breakfast Crepes are similar to Chinese Jian Bing but lower in carbs and keto and grain-free.
-You can stuff anything you like in these Taiwanese Dan Bing crepes and roll them up for healthy paleo breakfast-on-the-go !
+You can stuff anything you like in these Taiwanese Dan Bing crepes and roll them up for a healthy paleo breakfast on the go!

 Dan Bing Taiwanese Breakfast Crepes (Paleo, Keto, Gluten-Free, and Grain-Free)

 Dan Bing is a famous Taiwanese style savory breakfast egg crepes.
 It’s a common street food and you can find them in breakfast shops throughout Taiwan.
 Dan Bing is similar to Chinese jian bing but the texture of the crepe is softer, a little more chewy, and with some bouncy texture in the mouthfeel.

 If you can’t quite picture how Dan Bing Taiwanese Breakfast Crepes taste, think breakfast egg rolls or breakfast burritos that you can basically wrap anything you like.
 From thinly sliced ham, prosciutto, can tuna, shredded vegetables, extra eggs, scallions, hot sauce, or even sliced cheese (for people who are okay with little dairy).

 Paleo and Keto Grain-Free Low Carb Version – Dan Bing Taiwanese Breakfast Crepes

 Making Dan Bing Taiwanese Breakfast Crepes are really quite easy.
 Basically, you will make two separate batters – one for the egg mixture and the other one for the crepes.

 - Depending on the size of the skillet, add the crepe batter and quickly swirl around the skillet to keep the crepe thin and even.